 8:00 PM

-The invitation in 2023 to Noé Soulier to develop a piece for the current company arose from a desire to highlight Trisha Brown's legacy by working with contemporary choreographers who identify with her artistic legacy. »In the Fall« traces Brown's movement vocabulary and combines it with Soulier's own choreographic principles to create a powerful and moving contemporary work.
+The invitation in 2023 to Noé Soulier to develop a piece for the current company arose from a desire to highlight Trisha Brown's legacy by working with contemporary choreographers who identify with her artistic legacy.
+IN THE FALL traces Brown's movement vocabulary and combines it with Soulier's own choreographic principles to create a powerful and moving contemporary work.

 Trisha Brown Dance Company / Noé Soulier: Glacial Decoy / In the Fall / Son of Gone Fishin’